Skip to Main Content

 We will refer to our style guide on formatting slurs and will then explain what group that expression is targeting.

-We will pixelate for faces only if having face shown would be harmful to them like in particular protests and if the decision has been approved by an editor.
+We will blur faces of sources only if having their face shown would be harmful to them, like in particular protests, and if the decision has been approved by the department head.

 We will refrain from doing re-enactments of news events.
 We will not ask subjects to pose or to re-enact an event.